 If you have reason to believe that your interaction with us is no longer secure you must immediately notify us of the problem by contacting us at

 The Website is not intended for minors under the age of 18 or the lawful age of employment (whichever is greater) in any country in which we operate.

 Data Retention and Transfers

-If your application for employment is unsuccessful, BearingPoint may nevertheless continue to retain and use key contact personal data collected during the recruitment process for a period of 2 years in order to consider you for new positions, and, if appropriate, to refer back to an earlier application if you submit your CV or other information to BearingPoint again in the future.
+If your application for employment is unsuccessful, BearingPoint may nevertheless continue to retain and use key contact personal data collected during the recruitment process in order to consider you for new positions, and, if appropriate, to refer back to an earlier application if you submit your CV or other information to BearingPoint again in the future.

 If you are given and accept an offer of employment by BearingPoint, personal data collected during your pre-employment period will become part of your BearingPoint personnel records, to be retained throughout and for a period after your employment with BearingPoint.

 The personal data collected through the Service and through the Website is stored and processed inside the EU/EEA, by such third country that is considered by the European Commission to have an adequate level of protection, or processed by such suppliers that have entered into such binding agreements that fully complies with the lawfulness of third country transfers (as Privacy Shield) or to other supplies where the adequate safeguards are in order to protect the rights of the data subjects whose data is transferred.
 To obtain documentation regarding such adequate safeguards, contact us using the Contact details listed in “Contact Information”.